nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 128
 00:08:09,625 --> 00:08:14,758
-[SPEAKER_04]: a benefit broker we're working on that right now i don't know if we'll do like a couple of small releases or just
+[SPEAKER_04]: We might have a benefit broker we're working on that right now i don't know if we'll do like a couple of small releases or just

 129
 00:08:14,738 --> 00:08:15,792